maxibove13/wakeGAN/README.md

 In order to have the changes in `main` in any feature (dataset) branch we need to `git rebase main` on each branch when we make changes in the code (only changes in `main` allowed).
 However, we don't want to obtain the changes made to `tracked.dvc`, `figures/test/*` and `config.yaml`, we use `.gitattributes` for this.

-In the root file `.gitattributes` we specify which file pattern we will exclude from the mergin.
+In the root file `.gitattributes` we specify which file pattern we will exclude from the merging.
 In this case, we add the following to `.gitattributes`:

 ```
 data/preprocessed/tracked.dvc merge=ours